 There’s no reason this should be a problem, but as always, listen to your body.

-Yes, be sure to remove all the carabiners.
-It is machine washable.
-Be sure to put it on a low temperature and hang dry it.
+Yes, it is machine washable.
+Be sure to remove all the carabiners and put it on a low temperature.
+Hang to dry.

 Currently our only trapeze classes are in Barcelona.
 However, we are in the process of expanding and are looking into various opportunities.